Eagleshot/GlacierCam/README.md

 - [ ] Sync time with NTP server / witty pi
 - [ ] USB Backup
 - [ ] Web interface of ftp server (streamlit)

+# Additional log information can be found in the wittypi log files